codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 We can find the features under various image sizes.
 Besides, we can also use the **Laplacian of Gaussian(LoG)** with different σ to achieve this.

+* The Laplacian of Gaussian(LoG) operation goes like this.
+You take an image, and blur it a little (using Gaussian kernel).
+And then, you calculate the sum of second-order derivatives on it (or, the “Laplacian”).
+This locates edges and corners on the image.
+These edges and corners are good for finding keypoints (note that we want a keypoint detector, which means we will do some extra operations to suppress the edge).
+LoG is often used for blob detection (I will explain it later).

 [How does the SIFT algorithm work?](https://youtu.be/m_XtEl-HUIg)